 Therefore, if you can run fast for 30 minutes but can only maintain a leisurely swim pace, in this example, you will burn more calories running as you can maintain a higher intensity for longer.

-This is worth bearing in mind before you chose a leisurely swim over an intense run if burning calories is your objective.
+This is worth bearing in mind before you choose a leisurely swim over an intense run if burning calories is your objective.

 As someone who has tried a lot of diets looking to lose weight, I have learned that what you eat is far more important than swimming laps when it comes to weight loss.